-Irish composer Ciarán Farrell was born in Dublin, Ireland and graduated from Trinity College Dublin in 1997.
-Growing up he studied piano and clarinet at the Royal Irish Academy of Music, and later the guitar at the DIT Conservatory of Music and Drama.
+Irish composer Ciarán Farrell was born in Dublin, Ireland, and graduated from Trinity College Dublin in 1997.
+Growing up he studied piano and clarinet at the Royal Irish Academy of Music, and later the classical guitar at the DIT Conservatory of Music and Drama with John Feeley.
 He also took classes with Ennio Morricone at the Accademia Musicale Chigiana in Siena, Italy.

-He has worked with and received commissions from the BBC, RTÉ lyric fm, RTÉ Performing Groups, the RTÉ Concert Orchestra, the Ulster Orchestra, Craig Ogden, The Smith Quartet, Gerard McChrystal, John Feeley, Feeley/Dowdall duo, The Chatam Saxophone Quartet, Katie McMahon, Cois Ceim, Irish Modern Dance Theatre, The Degani Ensemble, Concorde, and Codetta amongst others.
+He has worked with and received commissions from the BBC, RTÉ lyric fm, RTÉ Performing Groups, the RTÉ Concert Orchestra, the Ulster Orchestra, Craig Ogden, The Smith Quartet, Gerard McChrystal, John Feeley, Feeley/Dowdall duo, Damien Kelly, Redbrick Duo, The Chatham Saxophone Quartet, Katie McMahon, Cois Ceim, Irish Modern Dance Theatre, The Degani Ensemble, Concorde, and Codetta amongst others.

 His collaboration with Irish guitarist Damien Kelly yielded a #1 position in the Irish classical iTunes charts for their EP, 'Jolt'.
 This was later followed by a full album, 'New Frontiers'.

 Farrell's latest project, 'Opium Jazz', takes a detour into the world of jazz, blues and funk.
-The first EP released under this project title is called, 'Stealing Beauty', and features some of Ireland's foremost musicians including Michael Buckley, (soprano and alto saxophones), Sinéad Farrell, (flute), Izumi Kimura, (Fender Rhodes piano), and Conor Guilfoyle, (drums/percussion).
+The first EP released under this project title was called, 'Stealing Beauty', and was released in 2018.
+It features some of Ireland's foremost musicians including Michael Buckley, (soprano and alto saxophones), Sinéad Farrell, (flute), Izumi Kimura, (Fender Rhodes piano), and Conor Guilfoyle, (drums/percussion).
 Ciarán performed all of the guitar, and bass parts on the recordings.
-The EP can be streamed at, www.opiumjazz.com.